FluBBaOfWard/NitroSwan/README.md

 Depending on your flashcart you might have to DLDI patch the emulator.
 Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
 Now put game/bios files into a folder where you have roms.
-Note!
-You need a bios to be able to save in game.
-The save file should be compatible with most other NeoGeo Pocket emulators.
+The save files should be compatible with most other WonderSwan emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu.